idati/myreads/README.md

 This is a Udacity Project "My Reads: A Book Tracking App", check out at www.udacity.com

 It should teach the React Fundamentals by doing this Project.
 My personal experience was very good.
-I gives a good start to learn React.
+It gives a good start to learn React.

-If you like to see the result please check if you have installed notes, mpn abd git.
+If you like to see the result please check if you have installed notes, mpn and git.
 If so go on with

 1) git clone https://github.com/idati/myreads.git